neg4n/good-typescript-library-template/README.md

 | `pnpm typecheck` | TypeScript type checking |
 | `pnpm release` | Create release (CI only) |

+## Renovate

+The

 ## FAQ

 #### How do I modify the merging methods?

-`typescript-library-template` sets **rebase-only** at both repository and main branch levels.
+`good-typescript-library-template` sets **rebase-only** at both repository and main branch levels.
 Here's how to modify this:

 ##### **Current Setup**
 - **Repository**: Rebase merging only (squash/merge disabled)